 between the actual results and estimates are recognised in the period

-Fixed Assets are stated at cost net of recoverable taxes and includes
+Tangible Assets are stated at cost net of recoverable taxes, trade

-amounts added on revaluation, less
+discounts and rebates and include amounts added on revaluation, less

 contracts and adjustments arising from exchange rate variations

-a) Operating Leases: Rentals are expensed with reference to lease terms
+a) Operating Leases: Rentals are expensed on a straight line basis with

 b) (i) Finance leases prior to 1st April, 2001: Rentals are expensed